 Which tracker has better battery life?

 Moto Tag 2 wins on the spec sheet at 500 days per CR2032 versus AirTag 2’s published 12+ months.
-In practice both pucks last well over a year on default settings, and both use the same standard $1 CR2032 coin cell that you can swap in under 30 seconds.
+Both use the same standard $1 CR2032 coin cell, but Motorola’s published rating is longer.
 The 37% extra Motorola claims comes from the more efficient Bluetooth 6.0 radio and tighter sleep cycles in the 2026 firmware.

 Are both trackers waterproof?

 Yes, both pass IP-rated water resistance, but at different tiers.
 Moto Tag 2 carries IP68 (submersion up to 1.5 meters for 30 minutes) while AirTag 2 carries IP67 (submersion up to 1 meter for 30 minutes).
-In practice both pucks survive pool drops, rain commutes, and short kayak trips.
+Both ratings cover brief fresh-water exposure, not long saltwater exposure.
 Saltwater shortens long-term battery life for either tag, so rinse and air-dry after any ocean exposure regardless of IP rating.

 Do either of these trackers require a subscription?

 No. Neither Moto Tag 2 nor AirTag 2 requires a monthly subscription.
-Both are one-time purchases at $42.98 Amazon street (Moto Tag 2) or $29 single and $99 4-pack (AirTag 2).
+Both are one-time purchases at $29.99 (Moto Tag 2, June 2026 U.S. launch price) or $29 single and $99 4-pack (AirTag 2).
 All cloud, network, and app features are included for life with no recurring fee.
 This separates them from Tile’s premium tiers, which gate Smart Alerts and similar features behind a subscription.

 Which tracker should I buy for a mixed iPhone and Android household?